 Micromechanical Parameters and Calibration of Samples

-Experimental laboratory data is used as a reference to adjust micromechanical parameters and calibrate the bulk behavior of our models to replicate Berea Sandstone and Lac du Bonnet granite.
+Experimental laboratory data is used as a reference to adjust micromechanical parameters and calibrate the bulk behavior of our models to replicate Berea Sandstone and Lac du Bonnet granite, materials that we choose to represent porosity and strength end-members in rock mechanics.
 To capture the geomechanical character of the rocks under unconfined and confined conditions in our models, we calibrate Unconfined Compressive Strength (UCS), Young’s Modulus (E), and Mohr-Coulomb Cohesion (C) and slope (µ), to experimental datasets.
 The pertinent input microparameters are (1) mechanical properties of the particles - Shear Modulus of particles (Gp), Poisson’s Ratio of Particles (νp), (2) mechanical properties of interparticle bonds - Young’s and Shear Modulus of bonds (Eb and Gb), Tensile Strength and Cohesion of bonds (Tb and Cb), and (3) interparticle friction (f).
 The derived microparameters are determined indirectly by assigning values and comparing the response of the model to the geomechanical properties of the physical rock.

 Calibration of Young’s Modulus (E): The bulk Young’s Modulus increases with the Young’s Modulus of Particles (Ep), which is controlled using input elastic parameters of particles, Gp and νp, through Eq.
 5. We derive a Young’s Modulus of 4.28x109 Pa for Berea Sandstone [Fig. 3] is attained by using values of 2.90x1010 Pa and 0.33 for Gp and νp respectively [Table 1].
 Similarly, we derive a Young’s Modulus of 42.07x109 Pa [Fig. 3] for Lac du Bonnet Granite is attained by using values of 2.00x1012 Pa and 0.26 for Gp and νp respectively [Table 1].